JetBrains/teamcity-documentation/topics/licensing-policy.md

 <td>

-From 3 to 100 build agents included, buy more as necessary
+3 build agents included, buy more as necessary

 </td></tr></table>

-If you need more build agents that are included with your TeamCity server edition, you can purchase additional build agent licenses.
+If you need more build agents than are included with your TeamCity server edition, you can purchase additional build agent licenses.

 <table><tr>